 But, most importantly, you have to recognize that honoring your word to yourself is absolutely critical.
 It’s easy to keep promises to others, we don’t like to disappoint.
 But it’s much harder to keep your word with yourself.
 You are every bit as deserving of that respect as anybody else who might be involved.

 Change your perspective.
 It’ll change your life.”

 Want to stop being lazy?
-Start by listening to my interview with BJ Fogg
+Start by reading my free e-book, The Ultimate Guide to Habits

-Earlier this year, I spent 16 hours prepping for a very special phone call.
+Earlier this year, I spent 16 hours prepping for a very special interview.
 One of my mentors, Stanford psychologist BJ Fogg, taught me much of what I know about psychology and persuasion.

 I asked him to spend an hour with me, where we would share our favorite techniques and tactics on behavioral change — on everything from money to exercising and flossing.

 We talked about favorite persuasion studies from the academic research — then spend time sharing some of the persuasion models we’ve developed ourselves.
 And we recorded it.

 It’s easy to find some jackass blogger who can write “TOP 10 WAYS TO INFLUENCE YOUR NETWORK!!!”
 But finding someone who has a deep, thorough knowledge of academic research, plus practical persuasion is extraordinarily rare.

 If you’re interested in how to change your own behavior, I strongly encourage you to listen to our conversation.